 Since we can emulate household structures by simply taking the lexicographic product with some constant-size clique and then taking a subgraph, Theorem~\ref{thm:conf-chunglu-char} immediately implies the same for those variants.

 \begin{corollary} Let~$(D_n)$ be a sparse degree distribution sequence.
-Then the configuration model~$\confmodel(D_n)$ as well as the Chung--Lu model~$\chunglu(D_n)$ with households have bounded expansion \whp if the sequence has a supercubic tail-bound and nowhere dense \whp if it has a cubic tail-bound. \end{corollary}
+Then the configuration model~$\confmodel(D_n)$ as well as the Chung--Lu model~$\chunglu(D_n)$ with households have bounded expansion \whp if the sequence has a superquadratic tail-bound and are nowhere dense \whp if it has a quadratic tail-bound. \end{corollary}